simonfoxe/search-everything-wp-plugin/search-everything/readme.txt

 Contributors: zemanta
 Tags: search, search highlight, tag search, category search, category exclusion, comment search, page search, admin, seo, post filter
 Requires at least: 3
-Tested up to: 3.8
+Tested up to: 3.8.1
-Stable tag: 7.0.2
+Stable tag: 7.0.3

 Search Everything increases WordPress' default search functionality in three easy steps.

 == Update ==

 From Jan 24, 2014 Search Everything originaly developed by dancameron, sproutventure will be maintained and developed further by Zemanta.

 == Description ==

-Search Everything improves WordPress default search functionalty by giving you the means to include into search your tags, taxonomies, categories, comments, drafts and more.
+Search Everything improves WordPress default search functionality without modifying any of the template pages.
+You can configure it to search pages, excerpts, attachments, drafts, comments, tags and custom fields (metadata) and you can specify your own search highlight style.
+It also offers the ability to exclude specific pages and posts.
+It does not search password-protected content.
+Simply install, configure... and search.

 = Better WordPress search in three steps =

-# Activate
+* Activate
-# Configure options
+* Configure options
-# Search!
+* Search!

-Options include search highlight, searching pages, excerpts, attachments, drafts, comments and custom fields (metadata).

 = What it does: =

-Search Everything increases the ability of the default Wordpress Search, options included:
+Search Everything increases the ability of the default Wordpress Search, options include:

 * Search Highlighting
 * Search Every Page